microsoftgraph/msgraph-sdk-php/README.md

 View or log issues on the [Issues](https://github.com/microsoftgraph/msgraph-sdk-php/issues) tab in the repo.

+## Contribute

+Please read our [Contributing](https://github.com/microsoftgraph/msgraph-sdk-php/blob/master/CONTRIBUTING.md) guidelines carefully for advice on how to contribute to this repo.

 ## Copyright and license

 Copyright (c) Microsoft Corporation.
 All Rights Reserved.
 Licensed under the MIT [license](LICENSE).